kwanyeelin/kwanyeelin.github.io/_pages/others.md

 <h3>Workshops</h3>
 <div>
     <ul>
-        <li>Organizer of the 2nd POETS Workshop on Embodied Humans – Symbiotic Intelligence Between Virtual Humans and Humanoid Robots, CVPR 2025</li>
+        <li>Organizer of <a href="https://poets2024.github.io/poets2025/">Workshop on Embodied “Humans”: Symbiotic Intelligence Between Virtual Humans and Humanoid Robots</a>, CVPR 2025</li>
         <li>Organizer of the 1st POETS <a href="https://poets2024.github.io/">Workshop on Virtual Humans for Robotics and Autonomous Driving</a>, CVPR 2024</li>
     </ul>
 </div>